Basic writing: David Bartholomae

-David Bartholomae is professor of English and chair of the English Department at the University of Pittsburgh.
+David Bartholomae was a professor of English and chair of the English Department at the University of Pittsburgh.
 Bartholomae's most-referenced publication about BW is the book chapter "Inventing the University", in which he unpacks the audience and purpose of writing for the academy, particularly from the perspective of students new to this discourse community.
 Bartholomae writes: "Every time a student sits down to write for us, he has to invent the university for the occasion--invent the university, that is, or a branch of it, like history or anthropology or economics or English.
 The student has to learn to speak our language, to speak as we do, to try on the peculiar ways of knowing, selecting, evaluating, reporting, concluding, and arguing that define the discourse of our community."

-Bartholomae asserts that (though important) error should not determine the efforts of or relationship between BW teachers and their students.
-Rather, BW teachers should recognize that the language they demand from their BW students (typically short, direct, non-abstruse sentences) is not the language that they (the teachers) typically write and publish in.
-Students experience such disconnect between what they learn from their writing classes and what their discipline specific course require of them that they are often left to their own devices to figure out how to write acceptably in any given discipline.
-To resolve this, Bartholomae believes that BW teachers should immerse their students with academic writing (peer-reviewed journal articles, book chapters, etc.).
-BW students thus get a healthy exposure to sufficient sums of "academic" language in a teacher-assisted environment.
-This, Bartholomae claims, should help BW students make the transition more quickly to start writing "academically".
-The idea that academics might personally strive to exhibit a clear, cogent, and elegant style in their articles and chapters, and thus model good writing for their students to emulate, is not entertained.

 Mike Rose

 Mike Rose was professor of social research methodology at UCLA, best known in the BW community for his part autobiographical/part pedagogically philosophical book, Lives on the Boundary.
 Rose's main interests in the study of thinking and learning included the "study of the factors – cognitive, linguistic, socio-historical, and cultural – that enhance or limit people's engagement with written language."
 As well as, "The development of pedagogies and materials to enhance critical reading and writing, particularly at the secondary and post-secondary level, and particularly with 'underprepared' or 'at risk' populations."

 Additionally, Rose has argued for the term basic writing as opposed to the terms "developmental" or "remedial" which have the connotations of medical terminology.